faturrumahan/mechalib-photo/README.md

 # mechalib-photo
-to upload your photo on website, right-click on the image and click "copy image link"
+to upload your photo on website, right-click on the image and click "copy link"